rajendraprasad9/kubernetes-website/content/en/docs/getting-started-guides/windows/_index.md

 ```
 Where `$SUBNET` is the subnet that was used in the previous ```docker network create``` command.

-You can read more for specific cloud services in third-party detailed guides for [deploying OVN on Google Compute Engine](https://github.com/apprenda/kubernetes-ovn-heterogeneous-cluster#heterogeneous-kubernetes-cluster-on-top-of-ovn) (GCE) or [deploying OVN on Amazon Web Services](https://github.com/justeat/kubernetes-windows-aws-ovs#kubernetes-on-windows-in-aws-using-ovn) (AWS).
+You can read more on specific cloud services in third-party detailed guides for [deploying OVN on Google Compute Engine](https://github.com/apprenda/kubernetes-ovn-heterogeneous-cluster#heterogeneous-kubernetes-cluster-on-top-of-ovn) (GCE) or [deploying OVN on Amazon Web Services](https://github.com/justeat/kubernetes-windows-aws-ovs#kubernetes-on-windows-in-aws-using-ovn) (AWS).

 ## Starting the Cluster
 To start your cluster, you'll need to start both the Linux-based Kubernetes control plane, and the Windows Server-based Kubernetes node components (kubelet and kube-proxy).
 For the OVS & OVN only the kubelet is required.